Implementing DNRS took some dedication, and I also had my fun!

-October 2012: I began my Limbic System Neuro-Rehabilitation at home with the DNRS Instructional DVDs.
-Over the next 5 months, I gained back the 30 lbs I had lost due to adrenal insufficiency and I gained the ability to leave my house for short periods in my reclining wheelchair.
+October 2012: I began my Limbic System Neural Rehabilitation at home with the DNRS Instructional Program.
+I gained the ability to leave my house for short periods in my reclining wheelchair.
 For 5 minutes, I would sit upright in a chair to put my makeup on every morning.
-I was writing letters to relatives and sending emails to friends and loved ones I missed dearly.
+I was writing letters to relatives and sending emails to friends and loved ones I dearly missed.
 These tasks were intended to challenge (slightly) my ability to read, hold a pencil and write, view a computer screen, and be upright within my current training zone.
 In the photo below, Kevin and I were watching a short TV show together.

 (1 week later) February 2013: I am practicing to sit for short periods (minutes) by playing a song Kevin first taught me to play on a tiny little kid’s keyboard that I played while lying in bed.

 (1 month later) March 2013: I am on a local weekend vacation with Kevin.
 He carried my wheelchair over the rocks to position me for a fantastic view.
 We are having a picnic together and soaking up a little sun.

 (1 week later) March 2013: I am continuing to work on my light sensitivity here at the zoo.
 We are in the greenhouse bird aviary.
 It’s always a favorite place of mine.

 (1 month later) April 2013: Six months after I began the at-home DNRS Program, I am attending the 5-Day In-Person Seminar in Santa Fe, New Mexico.
 [Now, DNRS offers the online guided 12-week LIVING DNRS Sessions.]